This article describes the different program settings that can be configured:

 Program Status

-Program checkboxes for ID -Checked, Area Restriction, Researcher collaboration and Extra Terms & Conditions
+Program checkboxes for ID -Checked, Area Restriction, Researcher collaboration, 2FA enforcement and Extra Terms & Conditions

 Statistics visibility